Luka Modrić: 2024–25: Captaincy, records, and departure

+AC Milan

+On 14 July 2025, Modrić joined Serie A side AC Milan on a free transfer, signing a one-year contract with an option for an additional year.
+Playing for Milan was his childhood's dream.
+Modrić made his debut in the opening match of the season on 23 August against newly promoted Cremonese at the San Siro that ended in a 2–1 defeat, but his performance was praised nonetheless.
+On his debut, Modrić became the oldest player to make a debut in Serie A, surpassing the previous record held by Empoli goalkeeper Maurizio Pugliesi.
+In his second game, a 2–0 win away against Lecce, Modrić made an assist and was Milan's MVP of the match.
+In his third game, a home 1–0 win against Bologna, Modrić scored the winning and his first goal in Serie A, receiving Milan's MVP for the second time in a row and his first Serie A Panini MVP.

 International career

 Modrić began his international career at youth level, playing for the Croatian under-15, under-17, under-18, under-19 and under-21 teams.
 He debuted in March 2001 for the under-15 team coached by Martin Novoselac, but nevertheless his talent and psychological maturity, he did not become a regular starter and leading player until physically strengthened and debuted for under-18.
 Novoselac considers him as a model for all young players because is a result of a gradual and continuous work and effort, as well as talent.
 Modrić made his full international debut for Croatia on 1 March 2006 in a friendly match against Argentina in Basel, which Croatia won 3–2.